-Kaufman Trailers offers a comprehensive line of flatbed trailers for sale.
-Our flatbed trailer family is divided into six styles.
-Our standard lineup is built with GVW ratings ranging from 14,000 to 25,000 lb.
-Our heavy equipment flatbed trailers are pierced frame, airbrake models that go up to 62,000 GVWR.
-We are especially proud of our drop deck flatbed trailer line.
-These models feature high tensile, fabricated 24” main frames, and are the standard of the industry.
-Our paver flatbed trailers have heavy duty pierced main frame construction and spring assisted bi-fold 9’ ramps for easy loading of paver equipment.
-For really heavy hauling, we offer Removable Gooseneck Trailers (RGN) in spring and air ride, up to 55-ton capacity.
-All our pintle-pull flatbed trailers for sale are also available with a gooseneck, in our gooseneck trailers family.
+Kaufman Trailers manufactures a full line of flatbed trailers for sale in six different unique styles.
+“Flatbed Trailers” is defined as having the deck over the tires with no fenders.
+There are usually stake pockets and rub rail down the sides of the trailer.
+Our standard flatbed line is offered with GVWR’s ranging from 14,000 to 25,000 lb.
+Our heavy equipment models are built with heavy duty pierced frame construction and airbrake axles with GVWR’s up to 62,000.
+We are especially proud of our drop deck line.
+These models feature high tensile, fabricated main frames with 24 ft. of frame depth, and are the standard of the industry.
+Our pavers have heavy duty pierced main frame I-beams and either spring assisted bi-fold 9 ft. ramps or hydraulic ramps.
+This makes for easy loading of paver equipment.
+For really heavy hauling, we also offer Removable Gooseneck Trailers (RGN) in spring and air ride with up to 55 tons of capacity.

-Flatbed Trailers: Kaufman flatbed trailers are built with a high tensile I-beam mainframe.
-Single wheel flatbed trailers have 7,000 lb. axles with heavy-duty slipper spring suspension.
-An 8,000 lb. axle/17.5” tire upgrade is a popular option.
-Our 10,000 lb. axle, dual wheel, versions are among our best selling flatbed trailer models.
-These are available in a wide range of medium and heavy-duty versions.
-Swing-up loading ramps are standard on every flatbed trailer.
+Flatbed: This family of flatbed trailers is offered with 7,000 or 8,000 lb. single wheel axles or 10,000 lb. dual wheel axles.
+The high tensile I-beam mainframe is a single piece, cold formed tongue and frame.
+Single wheel models have 7,000 lb. axles with heavy-duty slipper spring suspension.
+An 8,000 lb. axle/17.5 in. tire upgrade is a popular option.
+Our 10,000 lb. axle, dual wheel, versions are among our most popular models.
+This line is available in a wide range of medium and heavy-duty versions.
+Swing-up loading ramps with a wood or cleated dovetail are standard on every flatbed trailer.
 A pop-up dovetail is a popular option.
-Treated wood floor, a dovetail, stake pockets with rub rail, and a toolbox with lockable lid are always standard features on Kaufman flatbed trailers.
+A treated wood floor with stake pockets and rub rails are always standard included features on Kaufman flatbed trailers.

-Flatbed Trailers – DELUXE Paver: Our paver flatbed trailers are specially engineered for the rigorous demands and special loading requirements of hauling paving equipment.
-We start with a high tensile pierced main frame, add 10,000 lb. dual wheel axles with radial tires, and incorporate a long dovetail with 9’ bi-fold spring assisted ramps for a long, gradual loading angle.
-Hydraulic loading ramps are also available as an option on all paver flatbed trailers.
+DELUXE Paver: Kaufman’s paver flatbed trailers are specially engineered for the rigorous demands and the special loading requirements for hauling paving equipment.
+We start with a high tensile pierced I-beam main frame, add 10,000 lb. dual wheel axles with radial tires, and incorporate a long dovetail with 9 ft. bi-fold spring assisted ramps.
+This makes a long, gradual loading angle for paving equipment with low ground clearance.
+We also offer hydraulic loading ramps as an option on all paver models.

-Flatbed Trailers – Drop Deck: Kaufman drop deck flatbed trailers start with our basic mill beam model.
-Our DELUXE flatbed trailers feature high tensile, cambered, 24” fabricated mainframe beams.
-Air brake axles with 17.5” low profile radial tires and Hutchens suspension provide a long lasting running gear.
-Pierced frame construction, oak flooring, sealed wiring harness with lifetime LED lighting, and dovetail with spring assisted loading ramps are standard features on this line of flatbed trailers.
+Drop Deck: Kaufman drop deck flatbed trailers start with our basic mill beam model.
+Our DELUXE line is constructed with high tensile, cambered, 24 in. fabricated mainframe beams.
+Air brake axles with low profile 17.5 in. radial tires and a Hutchens suspension provide a long lasting running gear.
+Pierced frame construction, oak flooring, a US made sealed wiring harness with rubber mounted LED lights, and dovetail with spring assisted loading ramps are standard features on this line of flatbed trailers.

-Flatbed Trailers – Gooseneck: Kaufman’s flatbed trailer family is also available in gooseneck version, in our gooseneck trailer family.
+Gooseneck: Kaufman’s flatbed trailer family is also available in gooseneck hitch versions and are featured in our gooseneck trailer family.

 Find out More About Our Flatbed Trailers Today